SINTEF/olmo/README.md

 Step 3: Finally start the notebook server (`jupyter notebook`).
 This will open up a page in your brower with the files in this repo.

 Notebooks are found in the `Notebooks` folder.
 You will also note there is a tab at the top called `Nbextensions`.
 I like to click on that and enable `Table of Contents (2)`.

+# Front end

+We have implemented a grafana front end, and have some data being displayed on the website.
+However these are not currently open resources.